NSW Parking Rules

 Why Trust This Guide

-This guide is part of a larger NSW parking reference set.
-We keep the quick answer, official sources, comparison exits, and legal-advice boundary visible so readers can verify the rule instead of relying on one isolated paragraph.
+This guide sits inside a larger NSW parking reference set.
+The aim is to keep the short answer, source checks, comparison exits, and legal boundary visible so you can verify the rule instead of relying on one neat paragraph.

 Rule Diagram